Koed00/django-q/docs/admin.rst

 .. tip::

-    The maximum number of succesful tasks can be set using the `save_limit` :ref:`configuration` option.
+    The maximum number of successful tasks can be set using the `save_limit` :ref:`configuration` option.